Apple’s effort to court ‘ethical’ hackers draws poor reviews

 “It’s a mixed feeling,” Zhang said in an interview.
 “On one side, as an engineer, you want to make sure the products you’re building are safe for other people,” he said.
 On the other hand, he says, “it seems like Apple thinks people reporting bugs are annoying and they want to discourage people from doing so.”

-Alex Rice, CEO and founder of HackerOne, which provides bug bounty services to companies, said it can take time to fix bugs in more complicated software systems but that it is important to educate researchers on why it is taking so long.
+Alex Rice, CEO and co-founder of HackerOne, which provides bug bounty services to companies, said it can take time to fix bugs in more complicated software systems but that it is important to educate researchers on why it is taking so long.
 “It takes a little bit of good faith.
 And it takes a little bit of transparency and collaboration,” he said.
 Still, “faster is always better.”

 Despite Apple’s bounty program, there continues to be a big market for vulnerabilities on Apple devices.
 Researchers can sell exploits for iPhones for as much as $2 million, according to a price list published by Zerodium, a company that buys and sells exploits for use by firms such as NSO Group.
 The same kind of exploit for Google’s Android operating system goes for $2.5 million.

 People who have sold exploits to companies like Zerodium told The Post that they view the price list as a rough proxy of how difficult it is to find an exploit.
-The higher price, the more secure the operating system.
+The higher the price, the more secure the operating system.
 But there is no objective way to measure or compare iOS security to Android, in part because the people buying and selling the exploits keep that information secret.
 Zerodium, which says on its website that it sells to government agencies, mainly in Europe and North America, did not respond to a request for comment.

-The Way Back Machine, a service run by the Internet Archive that saves old webpages, shows how the quickly the difficulty of hacking Android devices increased in five years.
+The Wayback Machine, a service run by the Internet Archive that saves old webpages, shows how the quickly the difficulty of hacking Android devices increased in five years.
 In 2016, Zerodium would pay only $200,000 for the most valuable exploit.

-Dave Aitel, a former National Security Agency research scientist and author of “The Hacker’s Handbook,” said Apple’s closed-off approach hinders its security efforts.
+Dave Aitel, a former National Security Agency research scientist and co-author of “The Hacker’s Handbook,” said Apple’s closed-off approach hinders its security efforts.

 “Having a good relationship with the security community gives you a strategic vision that goes beyond your product cycle.
 It lets you know what’s coming down the pike,” he said.
 “Hiring a bunch of smart people only gets you so far.”